Humidity is One of the Toughest Things to Deal with at Home or Work

 Some of these solutions may surprise you.
 Charcoal is not only for cooking up your steaks on a warm day.
 It can absorb humidity and keep the moisture out of the air you breathe.
 Just place one in a basket or trash can.
 You have to remember that they must be changed every two to three months.

 Humidity Issues Will Vary from Climate to Climate

 Someone who lives in the Northeast deals with different weather than someone on the West Coast.
 The same goes for people in the Southeast and elsewhere.
-It is critical that you adapt your home to the weather around you.
-Failing to do so can bring the problems that we discussed earlier.
+You must adapt your home to the weather around you.
+Failing to do so can bring about the problems that we discussed earlier.

 How Can I Tell if I Have Too Much or Too Little Humidity?